AlaminIslam-14/Pharmacy_Inventory/README.md

-# Pharmacy Management System API
+# Pharmacy Inventory Management System API

 This is our demo of Pharmacy Management System api built using Django Rest Framework.
 This API handles organizations, user roles, medicines, inventory management, and cart functionalities.